Connect with others who understand.

 For most people, tattoos heal within a couple of weeks.
 However, the recovery process can be longer for those with hemophilia.
 You can take the following steps to give yourself the best chances of safe healing:

 • Use soap and water to carefully wash the tattoo twice a day.
-Avoid direct streams of water and rubbing.
-Instead, just pat the area dry.
+Avoid direct streams of water and rubbing, and just pat the area dry.

 • Moisturize the area several times a day with a gentle, fragrance-free moisturizing lotion.